Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization: Setting and main results

 The space $\mathcal{H}$ is negatively curved, and it is in fact non-positive in the sense of Alexandrov \cite{calabi_space_2002}.
 If $v_1,v_2$ are normalised elements of $T\mathcal{H}$ over the same base point $\phi$, the curvature element is

 The initial value problem associated with the PDE \eqref{eq:Mabuchi_geod_eq} is, generally speaking, ill-posed.
-In this article, we will be concerned with \emph{real-analytic} initial data, for which the conclusion of the Cauchy-Kowalevskaya theorem applies \cite{mabuchi_symplectic_1987}.
+In this article, we will be concerned with \emph{real-analytic} initial data, for which the conclusion of the Cauchy-Kovalevskaya theorem applies \cite{mabuchi_symplectic_1987} so that a local in time (but not global in time in general) solution exists.
 We stress that this is the only situation in which a local existence theorem is known; conversely, local existence is known to be false in $C^3$ \cite{rubinstein_cauchy_2017}.

-Beginning with \cite{phong_monge-ampere_2006,phong_test_2007} there has been a steady stream of articles devoted to the relation between geodesics in $\mathcal{H}$ and geodesics in the approximating spaces $\mathcal{B}_k$ of Bergman metrics of degree $k$.
-The Bergman metrics are induced by bases of holomorphic sections over $M$.
-Such bases form a symmetric space $SL(d_k, \C)/SU(d_k)$, where the dimension $d_k$ tends to infinity with $k$, and they have their own geodesics, known as Bergman rays.
-Since $SL(d_k,\C)/SU(d_k)$ is finite-dimensional, Bergman rays can be extended in infinite time.
-As proved in \cite{berndtsson_positivity_2009}, each Bergman ray is a subsolution of \eqref{eq:Mabuchi_geod_eq}.
-This provides a natural way to construct a subsolution of the initial value problem as the limsup of the Bergman rays as $k\to +\infty$.
-This subsolution is always defined in infinite time, which raises the question of its relationship with actual solutions.
+Beginning with \cite{phong_monge-ampere_2006,phong_test_2007} there has been a particular focus on the relationship between geodesics in $\mathcal{H}$ and geodesics in the approximating spaces $\mathcal{B}_k$ of \emph{Bergman metrics} of degree $k$, defined in Section \ref{sec:berez-toepl-quant}.
+The spaces $\mathcal{B}_k$ are symmetric spaces of the form $SL(d_k, \C)/SU(d_k)$, where the dimension $d_k$ tends to infinity with $k$, and they have their own geodesics, known as Bergman rays.
+Two natural maps ${\rm Hilb}_k:\mathcal{H}\to \mathcal{B}_k$ and ${\rm FS}_k:\mathcal{B}_k\to \mathcal{H}$ allow to compare Mabuchi geodesics and Bergman rays with each other.